Exorga, Inc. - Consultants in Organic Chemistry and Molecular Modeling

 We have gotten lots of comments and enquiries about the unique features of the StruMM3D molecular modelers, but the most interesting are usually about the new QVBMM molecular mechanics force field (used for structure energy minimizations) that we developed.
 This force field is fully integrated into, and used by, our StruMM3D molecular modeler.

-The QVBMM force field is based on the principles of an enhanced VSEPR theory, and elements from VB theory.
+The QVBMM force field is based on the principles of a customized and enhanced VSEPR theory, along with elements from VB theory.
 It intimately integrates bond polarization and lone pair interactions into the molecular mechanics process, in ways that have never been implemented in MM2, MM3, MM4, MMX, PCMODEL, or any other molecular mechanics program.
-The user does not have to "set up" the force field, or the molecular model, in order for QVBMM to recognize hydrogen bonds and other dipole - dipole interaction, the way you have to do with other molecular modeling programs, because QVBMM does that automatically.

 In fact, the problem of parameterizing a molecular modeling program for the hydrogen bonds that are present in the molecule under examination is an exercise that is designed to confound any researcher, especially if low-energied, but extremely important, C-H hydrogen bonding is not recognized.
 We have shown that these C-H hydrogen bonds are critically important in almost every type of biomolecule that contains heteroatoms.

-Although the ab initio Molecular Orbital programs are widely used, and are seen by some as the molecular modelers of the future, these methods still cannot handle electron pair interactions properly.
+Although the QM ab initio Molecular Orbital programs are widely used, and are seen by some as the molecular modelers of the future, these methods still cannot handle electron pair interactions properly.
 Since these electron pair interactions are critically important in the chemistry of nucleophiles, in conformational analysis, and in a host of other scenarios, you should understand that the ab initio methods are still not as mature as they can be.
 Most QM theoreticians have tried to persuade naïve people that their calculations represent exact solutions to the Schroedinger Wave equations for the molecules being studied, but that is totally untrue.
 The only atomic system that can yield an exact solution to its Schroedinger Wave equation is that hydrogen atom.
 For all other molecular, or atomic, systems, only yield VERY APPROXIMATE solutions can be obtained, and these data are often not as good as data obtained from molecular mechanics.
 A note on ab initio calculations.

 The QVBMM force field is the ONLY molecular modeling program that treats lone pair interactions as native parts of its routines.
 It must therefore be clear that the QVBMM force field offers features and insights that are not available elsewhere, even from ab initio calculations (that are WELL known to not handle electron repulsions well).